Using Claude Cowork for Grant Writing

 How does that manifest in the product?
 You can't easily delete your data, is how.

 You can delete conversations in Chat, and then they are fully deleted from the Anthropic servers in thirty days.
+You can delete your "tasks' inside a project and the UI says that this is deleted straight away,

-~/Library/Application Support/Claude/local-agent-mode-sessions)The folder names are long strings of random characters beginning with 'local_', one folder and one matching file per session.
-You can delete everything inside but be VERY CAREFUL!And so, you are better off working on more sensitive documents in chat, which makes cowork… a little less useful than it could have been if they had shipped it with better privacy controls.
+And so, you are better off working on more sensitive documents in the task rather than having them in a project, which makes Cowork… a little less useful than it could have been if they had shipped it with better privacy controls.

 All that being said, it's still mightily impressive.